projectacrn/acrn-hypervisor/doc/introduction/index.rst

 disclaimers noted in the license.

-ACRN Device Model, Service OS, and User OS
+ACRN Device Model, Service VM, and User VM
 ******************************************

-To keep the hypervisor code base as small and efficient as possible, the bulk of the device model implementation resides in the Service OS to provide sharing and other capabilities.
+To keep the hypervisor code base as small and efficient as possible, the bulk of the device model implementation resides in the Service VM to provide sharing and other capabilities.
 The details of which devices are shared and the mechanism used for their sharing is described in `pass-through`_ section below.

-The Service OS runs with the system's highest virtual machine priority to ensure required device time-sensitive requirements and system quality of service (QoS).
-Service OS tasks run with mixed priority.
-Upon a callback servicing a particular User OS request, the corresponding software (or mediator) in the Service OS inherits the User OS priority.
+The Service VM runs with the system's highest virtual machine priority to ensure required device time-sensitive requirements and system quality of service (QoS).
+Service VM tasks run with mixed priority.
+Upon a callback servicing a particular User VM request, the corresponding software (or mediator) in the Service VM inherits the User VM priority.
 There may also be additional low-priority background tasks within the Service OS.

-In the automotive example we described above, the User OS is the central hub of vehicle control and in-vehicle entertainment.
+In the automotive example we described above, the User VM is the central hub of vehicle control and in-vehicle entertainment.
 It provides support for radio and entertainment options, control of the vehicle climate control, and vehicle navigation displays.
 It also provides connectivity